williamcpierce/lims-demo/docs/usage.rst

 | "alias" is an alternate name for the sample (optional)
 | "related" is the ID of another related sample (optional)
 | "sequence" is a DNA/RNA/AA sequence for the sample (optional)

+Sample Type Definitions
+^^^^^^^^^^^^
+Users of this app can define their own sample types.
+These definitions consist of a type prefix, which is prepended to each sample of that type (e.g. PRO for protein), and a selection of form fields to show on the registration form for that sample type.

+Field customization allows for users to specify which data can be associated with each sample type - for example, one might include the "Sequence" field for oligonucleotides but omit it for chemical reagents.

 Container Registry
 ^^^^^^^^^^^^